 Appraisers are intimately familiar with the communities in which they work.
 They thoroughly understand the value of particular features to the people of that area.
 Then, the appraiser looks up recent transactions in close proximity to the subject and finds properties which are 'comparable' to the property at hand.
 By assigning a dollar value to certain items such as fireplaces, room layout, appliance upgrades, additional bathrooms or bedrooms, or quality of construction, we adjust the comparable properties so that they are more accurately in line with the features of subject property.

 In the end, the appraiser reconciles the adjusted sales prices of all the comps and then derives an opinion of what the subject could sell for.
 At Bruce W. Reyle Commercial and Residential Real Estate Appraisers & Consultants, we are an authority in knowing the value of real estate features in Fairfax and Fairfax City County neighborhoods.
 The sales comparison approach to value is commonly awarded the most importance when an appraisal is for a real estate sale.

 Valuation Using the Income Approach

-Combining information from all applicable approaches, the appraiser is then ready to put down an estimated market value for the property in question.
-The estimate of value on the appraisal report is not necessarily what's being paid for the property even though it is likely the best indication of what a property is worth.
-Depending on the individual circumstances of the buyer or seller, their level of urgency or a buyer's desire for that exact property, the closing price of a home can always be driven up or down.
+Combining information from all approaches, the appraiser is then ready to document an estimated market value for the property at hand.
+The estimate of value on the appraisal report is not necessarily what's being paid for the property even though it is likely the best indication of a property's value.
+There are always mitigating factors such as seller motivation, urgency or 'bidding wars' that may adjust the final price up or down.
 Regardless, the appraised value is often used as a guideline for lenders who don't want to loan a buyer more money than the property is actually worth.
-The bottom line is, an appraiser from Bruce W. Reyle Commercial and Residential Real Estate Appraisers & Consultants will help you get the most fair and balanced property value, so you can make the most informed real estate decisions.
+Here's what it all boils down to, an appraiser from Bruce W. Reyle Commercial and Residential Real Estate Appraisers & Consultants will help you attain the most fair and balanced property value, so you can make the most informed real estate decisions.